Skip to content

 cudaEventRecord(start,0);

 And it can be initialised to measure the timing as cudaEventRecord(start,0) and cudaEventRecord(stop,0).
-Then the timings can be measured as float, for example, cudaEventElapsedTime(&time, start, stop).
+Then the timings can be measured as floats, for example, cudaEventElapsedTime(&time, start, stop).
 Finally, all the events should be destroyed using cudaEventDestroy, for example, cudaEventDestroy(start) and cudaEventDestroy(start).

 CUDA API